Australia's Untold History

 Exhibition 3rd November - 25th November 2018.

-Australiyaniality Speakers Days 3rd and 10th November 2018
+Australiyaniality Speakers Mornings 3rd and 10th November 2018

 A Supporting Film Program will be presented by The Backlot Perth and Revelation Perth International Film Festival during the first two weekends of the exhibition at The Backlot, West Perth.